 Sanitary Sewer Management Plan

-The Port of Oakland has prepared the Sewer System Management Plan ("SSMP") in compliance with the State Water Resources Control Board (SWRCB) Statewide General Waste Discharge Requirements ("WDR") for Sanitary Sewer Systems, Water Quality Order 2006-0003.
-The goal of the SSMP is to effectively manage, operate, and maintain the sanitary sewer collection system owned by the Port of Oakland to help reduce and prevent sanitary sewer overflows ("SSOs") and to mitigate the impact of SSOs that do occur.
-The WDR requires a comprehensive review of the SSMP and re-adoption by the governing board when significant updates to the SSMP are made.
+The Port of Oakland has prepared the Sewer System Management Plan ("SSMP") in compliance with the State Water Resources Control Board (SWRCB) Statewide General Waste Discharge Requirements ("WDR") for Sanitary Sewer Systems, WQO No. 2006-0003.
+The goal of the SSMP is to provide a plan to effectively manage, operate, and maintain the sanitary sewer infrastructure facilities owned by the Port of Oakland to prevent sanitary sewer overflows ("SSOs").
+Under the terms of the WDR, the SSMP must be updated every five years following the original adoption date and re-certified by the governing board when significant updates to the SSMP are made.
 The first SSMP was adopted by the Board of Port Commissioners ("Board") on May 18, 2010 and updated on July 9, 2015 in compliance with the WDR requirements and the Revised Monitoring and Reporting Program, WQ 2013-0058-Exec.
 The 2020 SSMP, approved by the Board on January 28, 2021, reflects changes in the Port’s organizational structure over the last five years and, more importantly, provides a focus on the acceleration of the inspection, condition assessment, rehabilitation program to meet operational and regulatory requirements.

 The SSMP may also be reviewed during normal business hours at the Engineering Services Counter, 530 Water Street, 2th Floor, Oakland, CA 94607.
 Comments or questions regarding the SSMP should be directed to Liem Nguyen at [email protected] or (510) 627-1636.